 And finally, drink coffee!
 Lots of it.
 Most home stays and resorts keep quite a few coffee bean packs from their own plantations for sale.
 Make sure to grab a pack to reminisce about the freshly-grounded Chikmagalurkaapi.

 I hope my blog on travelling to Chikamangalur helps you plan your getaway to this wonderful place.

 Happy Wayfaring 🙂

 About the Author

 Shravani Bheema is a student of English Literature from Bangalore.
 An ardent lover of nature, she can be found seeking quietude in corners and canopied streets of Bangalore that the city provides in secret abundance.
-Her biannual family trips since childhood have influenced what she seeks and find in travelling along with a great interest for bird-watching.
+Her biannual family trips since childhood have influenced what she seeks and find in travelling along with a great interest in bird-watching.
 It’s always mountains over beaches and forest guesthouses over luxury resorts.
-She finds joy in experiencing a place as authentically as possible, and that she believes can never come through environments that are altered too much.
+She finds joy in experiencing a place as authentically as possible, which she believes can never come through environments that are altered too much.
 Arundhati Roy, Samuel T Coleridge, Neil Gaiman and Paulo Coelho are among her most read authors.